hendrychjan/hendrychjan/README.md

 I graduated from the Secondary School of Electrical Engineering, achieving all As in my final exams.

-Currently, I'm in the second year of pursuing a Bachelor's degree in Computer Science at the Czech Technical University (CTU) in Prague, where computer networks and computer systems are my primary field of study.
+Currently, I'm in the second year of pursuing a Bachelor's degree in Computer Science at the Faculty of Information Technology of the Czech Technical University (CTU) in Prague, where computer systems and networks are my primary field of study.

 I have obtained Oracle certifications for "Database design" and "Database programming with SQL".